openspim/openspim.github.io/µOpenSPIM.md

 </figure>

 ### (A) Positions
     This table shows the list of predefined positions, which will be acquired at each time point.
 There might be multiple positions or just one.
-A position is location where the four motorized stepper mtotors (X, Y, Z, and R) will move the sample just before imaging of a given time point takes place.</br>
+A position is location where the four motorized stepper motors (X, Y, Z, and R) will move the sample just before imaging of a given time point takes place.</br>
-    In case a 3-diemnsional stack is intendted to be acquired, the Z stage will have three location values instead of one, namely the start and end position, which sets the total volume of the stack, and the Z step size.
+    In case a 3-dimensional stack is intended to be acquired, the Z stage will have three location values instead of one, namely the start and end position, which sets the total volume of the stack, and the Z step size.
 The latter specifies the amount of total slices/images per stack.
     1. Add position
         - Clicking this button will add a row to the end of the table with only the current position.
 In case a z-stack is not defined a single slice will be taken at the given location.
     2. Delete position